 Travelers from the Philippines can once again discover Cebu’s Lapu-Lapu City and see its heritage and cultural sites, beaches, and scenic attractions.
 With the threat of COVID-19 pandemic, the Inter-Agency Task Force on Emerging Infectious Diseases (IATF-EID) and the Local Government Unit (LGU) has announced a set of guidelines and tourist requirements to follow before you make your way to this beautiful city in the Philippines.

-Lapu-Lapu is open to domestic tourists from ECQ, MECQ, and MGCQ areas provided they have a negative RT-PCR test result taken within 72 hours upon arrival, travel authority, medical certificate issued by the municipality health office given 7 days prior to travel, and confirmed booking from a DOT-accredited accommodation.
+Lapu-Lapu is open to domestic tourists from ECQ, MECQ, and MGCQ areas provided they have a negative RT-PCR test result taken within 72 hours upon arrival, letter of acceptance issued by the Lapu-Lapu City Government, roundtrip plane tickets, and and confirmed booking at a DOT-accredited accommodation.

 Guests that are 15 years old and below as well as 65 years old and above are prohibited to travel to the city as per IATF guidelines.
 Those with health risks, comorbidities, immunodeficiency, and women that are pregnant are also not allowed to travel.